argon-lang/jawawasm/README.md

 # JawaWasm

-JawaWasm is an experimental WebAssembly interpreter written in Java.
+JawaWasm is an experimental WebAssembly engine written in Java.
+It compiles to Java Bytecode.
+It also passes the entire WebAssembly 3.0 test suite.

 ## Setup